Welcome to the EWE Foundation

 With due respect with the many Mr Rams, in fact, the centre of our attention is Mrs Ewe, because she gives us very nourishing milk, she delivers lambs (to preserve the species) and she generates every year, in average, 1,5 kilos of wool.

-EWE (European Wool Exchange) is a philanthropic foundation, established in Cyprus, aiming at a better coordination of the many associations and groups that in Europe are interested in the circular economy of wool and in its return to our society as a precious resource for many uses rather than as a neglected organic waste.
+EWE (European Wool Exchange) is a philanthropic foundation, registered in Cyprus and active in Spain, Croatia, Italy, Greece, Slovenia, Hungary, aiming at a better coordination of the many associations and groups that in Europe are interested in the circular economy of wool and in its return to our society as a precious resource for many uses rather than as a neglected organic waste.

 We are big fan of knitting, one of the most ancient manual skills, capable to transform spun wool in useful and sometimes artistic objects.
 In particular we believe in what we call “therapeutic knitting” to indicate the extraordinary potential of knitting to calm the mind, reduce anxiety and pain, facilitate social integration.